tijshuisman/junos-firmware-upgrade/README.md

 # Features

 * Steps in the firmware upgrade process are seperated in several scripts.
-This way the pushing of the firmware files and the installation can be done in advance
+This way the pushing of the firmware files and the installation can be done in advance.
-* Tested on various EX non-chassis switches (EX2300/EX3400/EX4100/EX4200/EX4600)
+* Tested on various EX non-chassis switches (EX2300/EX3400/EX4100/EX4200/EX4400/EX4600).
-* By default the scripts will execute on 10 switches in parallel
+* By default the scripts will execute on 10 switches in parallel.
+You can change this to a higher number by increasing the number of workers in config.yaml.
+The scripts have been tested and used in production with 80 workers.

 # Usage